mosaic-design-system/docs/src/forms/textarea.md

       ## Using a Textarea

+      Textareas are taller than regular text inputs and wrap text onto new lines automatically as a user types.
+They have a fixed height and scroll vertically when the cursor reaches the bottom.
+However, they can also be manually resized to create a bigger space for content, if a user needs it.

+      The starting size of a Textarea should indicate the amount of content that is expected.

       Textareas can also include a character limit and counter.
 This let users know how long their entry can be before they start typing.